doytsujin/athackst.github.io/_articles/vscode_docker_github_pages.md

 ### Expose the port

-Finally, you'll want to expose the port that the container will publish to when you server your website locally using `bundle exec jekyll serve`
+Finally, you'll want to expose the port that the container will publish to when you serve the website locally using `bundle exec jekyll serve`

 ```docker
 EXPOSE 4000